Sign In Start Free Trial

 Overview of this book

 Building your own applications is exciting but challenging, especially when tackling complex problems tied to advanced data structures and algorithms.
-This endeavor demands profound knowledge of the programming language as well as data structures and algorithms – precisely what this book offers to C# developers.
+This endeavor demands profound knowledge of the programming language as well as data structures and algorithms.
+C# Data Structures and Algorithms, armed with critical knowledge from an entrepreneur, author, industry expert, and seasoned developer with significant international experience, offers just that to C# developers.
 Starting with an introduction to algorithms, this book gradually immerses you in the world of arrays, lists, stacks, queues, dictionaries, and sets.
 Real-world examples, enriched with code snippets and illustrations, provide a practical understanding of these concepts.
 You’ll also learn how to sort arrays using various algorithms, setting a solid foundation for your programming expertise.
-As you progress through the book, you’ll venture into more complex data structures – trees and graphs – and discover algorithms for tasks such as determining the shortest path in a graph before advancing to see various algorithms in action, such as solving Sudoku.
-By the end of the book, you’ll have learned how to use the C# language to build algorithmic components that are not only easy to understand and debug but also seamlessly applicable in various applications, spanning web and mobile platforms.
+As you progress, you’ll venture into more complex data structures – trees and graphs – and discover algorithms for tasks such as determining the shortest path in a graph before advancing to see various algorithms in action, such as solving Sudoku.
+By the end of this book, you’ll be able to use the C# language to build algorithmic components that are not only easy to understand and debug but also seamlessly applicable in various apps, spanning web and mobile platforms.

 Table of Contents (13 chapters)